 The Department of Food and Nutrition serves healthy meals daily.
 Please visit nutrition.dadeschools.net for details on menus, programs, and services.

 • Free Student Meals

-All students enrolled in district managed sites will have access to school meals at no charge.
+All students enrolled in district managed sites will have access to school meals at no charge for the 2024-2025 school year.

 • Meal Program Information